tloveday/msp3/README.md

 ### Typography
 "Poppins" -

-"Marvel" - is a complimentary font to "Poppins" and is more inkeepnig with the Marvel Studios product.
+"Marvel" - is a complimentary font to "Poppins" and is more inkeeping with the Marvel Studios product.

 ### Imagery
 Majority of the imagry featured in the project comes from Marvel Entertainment and marvel Studios as Theatrical Poster Art or logos used to announce projects at ComicCon 2020 or at a Disney investor event of 2020.